Monday, December 14, 2009

 Above: Nilten, Montse's boyfriend and my tandem partner (we practice Spanish and English together) Vaila, one of the teacher's leaving, Sally, a fellow teacher, and Amanda, a roomate and fellow teacher.
 I have no clue who that guy who's sticking his head into the photo is, and am curious as to why he is in the picture....

 Below: Owen and I did a trade off, that mask was wicked hot.
 His sister who was visiting is wearing a llama fur hat that I totally want!
+I just really like this picture.

 Tuesday, March 24, 2009